100 Level Courses:

 COMM 221: Multimedia Writing.
 3 hours.

-Provides a writing foundation for multiple media disciplines, including print journalism, broadcasting, web and public relations.
-Students will learn about compiling information effectively for nonfiction purposes and presenting it in a variety of media formats.
+Provides a writing foundation for multiple disciplines, including print journalism, broadcasting, web and public relations.
+Students will learn about compiling information effectively for audiences and presenting content through social media.

 COMM 226: Multimedia Production I. 3 hours.